-Any private organization, entity or individual seeking special services (e.g., security, traffic control) from employees of this department must submit a written request to the Extra Duty Coordinator in advance of the desired service.
+Any private organization, entity or individual seeking special services (e.g., security, traffic control) from employees of this department must submit a written request to the designated third party vendor and reviewed by the Extra Duty Coordinator in advance of the desired service.
 Such services will be assigned and monitored through the Department as extra-duty assignments.

-- (a) A request for special services during or at the site of a strike, lockout, picket or other physical demonstration of a labor dispute will not be approved. - (b) The requester will be required to enter into an agreement that includes indemnification with the Department prior to approval. - (c) The requester will be required to reimburse the employee directly. - (d) Should such a request be approved, any employee working an extra-duty assignment shall be subject to the following conditions: - 1.
+- a.
+A request for special services during or at the site of a strike, lockout, picket or other physical demonstration of a labor dispute will not be approved. - b.
+The requester will be required to enter into an agreement that includes indemnification with the Department prior to approval. - c.
+The requester will be required to reimburse the third party vendor directly. - d.
+Should such a request be approved, any employee working an extra-duty assignment shall be subject to the following conditions: - 1.
 The employee shall wear the department uniform and carry department identification. - 2.
 The employee shall be subject to the rules and regulations of this department. - 3.
 Compensation for such approved overtime shall be set beforehand between the potential employer and the Special Operations Commander or his designee.
 Individual employees will not negotiate compensation with private contractors.